jopoepl/TA-FRONTEND-context-and-error-handling-TRaaae/block-BRaadf/index.md

 - You have to refactor the app in the specific way it's given in the instruction
 - To read the instruction you can see the `TODO.md` file inside the `code` folder
 - Read the instruction and refactor the app

+PUSHING EMPTY FOR NOw...
+PUSHING EMPTY FOR NOw...

+PUSHING EMPTY FOR NOw...

+PUSHING EMPTY FOR NOw...

+PUSHING EMPTY FOR NOw...

+PUSHING EMPTY FOR NOw...